- All hypothesis tests follow the same five-step framework, regardless of test type.

 How to choose:

-Step 4: Calculate Test Statistic & Find P-value
+Step 4: Calculate Test Statistic and Find P-value

 This is mechanical computation—most done by software.
 The test statistic measures how far your sample result is from the null hypothesis value, expressed in standard errors.